atul15r/React-Reactive-programming/README.md

 Spotify React Test App (It allows you to play Songs)

+**** Progress bar percentage is not working correctly, it's upto you.
+Intension was only to demonstrate the reactive programming setup/use in react redux.

 ![Alt text](screenshots/s5.gif?raw=true "Video demonstration")
 ![Alt text](screenshots/s4.gif?raw=true "Title")
 ![Alt text](screenshots/s3.png?raw=true "Title")